 - Certificate in Counselling at York College

-I have experience working in a local Women’s Project as a counsellor and assisting on the ESTA program, a self-esteem group work course.
-In addition, I have experience working at the Counselling and Mental Health Clinic at York St John’s University which offers counselling services to people living in York and North Yorkshire.
+I have experience counselling in a Women’s Project and assisting on the ESTA program, a self-esteem group work course.
+In addition, I have experience working at the Counselling and Mental Health Clinic at York St John’s University which offers counselling services to people living in York and North Yorkshire as well as working in private practice in Leeds and York.
 I have supported Good Grief, a project in which professional artists and storytellers facilitate creative ways to tell stories, share memories and express experiences of grief through the arts.

 Areas of counselling I deal with